 - Predicate Dualism argues that more than one predicate (how we describe the subject of a proposition) is required to make sense of the world, and that the psychological experiences we go through cannot be redescribed in terms of (or reduced to) physical predicates of natural languages.

 Monism is the position that mind and body are not ontologically distinct kinds of entities.
 This view was first advocated in Western Philosophy by Parmenides in the 5th Century B.C., and variations on it were and was later espoused by Baruch Spinoza in the 17th Century and George Berkeley in the 18th Century.

 There are three main Monist schools of thought:

 - Physicalism (also known as Materialistic Monism) argues that the mind is a purely physical construct (the only existing substance is physical), and will eventually be explained entirely by physical theory, as it continues to evolve.
 With the huge strides in science (especially in atomic theory, evolution, neuroscience and computer technology) in the 20th Century, Physicalism of various types has become the dominant doctrine.

 There are two main types:

-- Behaviourism, which holds that mental states are just descriptions of observable behaviour.
+- Behaviourism, which holds that mental states are just descriptions of observable behavior.

-- Type Identity Theory, which holds that specific mental states are identical to specific physical internal states of the brain.
+- Type Identity Theory, which holds that various kinds of mental states are identical to certain kinds, or types, of physical states of the brain.

 - Functionalism, which holds that mental states (beliefs, desires, being in pain, etc.) are constituted solely by their functional role and can be characterized in terms of non-mental functional properties.